joelagnel/joelfernandes.org/_posts/2026-03-02-open-source-models-march-2026.md

 **Providers**

-All four models are available on standard Western inference providers -- no Chinese accounts required.
+All five models are available on standard Western inference providers -- no Chinese accounts required.
 [DeepInfra](https://deepinfra.com) is the best single pick for both GLM-5 (~$1.24 blended, 126 t/s) and Kimi K2.5 (~$0.90 blended).
-[Together.ai](https://together.ai) and [Fireworks](https://fireworks.ai) are solid alternatives.
+[Together.ai](https://together.ai) and [Fireworks](https://fireworks.ai) are solid alternatives for most models.
+For DeepSeek V3.2 (Reasoning) specifically, [Fireworks](https://fireworks.ai) is the top pick for speed (105.8 t/s) and [Novita](https://novita.ai) is the cheapest (~$0.30 blended).
 All models are MIT or Apache 2.0 licensed and can be self-hosted if you have the hardware.

 **Prompt caching**